Jhazyyy/OnlineSalesAndInventoryForCheckpointShoes/SHORT_CLOSE_FEATURE_IMPLEMENTATION.md

    - Sets status to 'received' (complete)
    - Sets received_date to now
    - Updates PO items by setting quantity_ordered to match quantity_received (closes the gap)
+6. **Completes all pending deliveries** for the purchase order:
+   - Finds all deliveries that are not yet 'delivered', 'cancelled', or 'failed'
+   - Marks them as 'delivered' with current timestamp
+   - Updates delivery_notes with short close information
+   - Adds tracking history entry indicating auto-completion due to short close
+   - Prevents remaining deliveries from being expected
-6. Logs activity to SupplierActivityLog
+7. Logs activity to SupplierActivityLog
+8. Creates notification for the short close action
-7. Returns refreshed receive with relationships
+9. Returns refreshed receive with relationships

 **Error Handling:**
 - Throws exception if receive cannot be short closed